fz-cambridge/flashfmZoom/README.md

 There are three different ways/options of using this tool: *online*, *cloud* or *local*.
 This section explains pros and cons, as well as the implementation steps of each option.
 The *online* version is the most convenient option for users to experience and interact with this tool, but some features may not function due to the limit of real-time RAM memory size (i.e. with a maximum of 8GB) in [Shinyapps.io](https://www.shinyapps.io) (particularly when online users open the interactive website at the same time).
 The *cloud* version increases the limit of memory size to a maximum of 16GB, but it requires users to login the [Posit/RStudio Cloud](https://posit.cloud) by signing up [a free account](https://posit.cloud/plans/free).
 Finally, the *local* version allows users to install the tool on their local machines to avoid possible memory limits, but it requires users to follow some extra steps of installing the related R packages.

 ### Detailed steps
-  1. Online Web-based Version
+  1. Online Web-based Version (ideally, as a quick demo)
 > - Simply play and explore this interactive web [https://mrc-bsu.shinyapps.io/flashfmZoomOnline/](https://mrc-bsu.shinyapps.io/flashfmZoomOnline/) <br />
 > - Please note: Some features may not function due to the limit of real-time RAM memory size (i.e. with a maximum of 8GB) in [Shinyapps.io](https://www.shinyapps.io) (particularly when online users open the interactive website at the same time). <br />
 > - Please keep reloading or refreshing the page, if it does not show the content after waiting 1 minute.
-  2. RStudio/Posit Cloud Version
+  2. RStudio/Posit Cloud Version (ideally, for a new user without R programming)
 > - Users can sign up a Posit Cloud free account and login the [flashfmZoom workspace via this shared link](https://posit.cloud/spaces/334175/join?access_code=Avh2UybWg11kJlMMws1bZJi-UrSWx9NMPYM6YnIl) <br />
 > - The limit of RAM memory size is increased to a maximum of 16GB, but some large regions may still exceed the limit.
 > - Read this detailed instruction to open and run the flashfmZoom in the cloud, each user has an individual space and will not affect other users.
   3. Local Machine Version
-> - MacOS: download *flashfmZoomLocal_MacOS.zip* from [GoogleDrive](https://drive.google.com/drive/folders/1lG6fKGYwLgJkKLj-ArnMZPNS-evsX5mg) and follow the detailed instruction. <br />
+> - MacOS: download *flashfmZoomLocal_MacOS.zip* from [GoogleDrive](https://drive.google.com/drive/folders/1lG6fKGYwLgJkKLj-ArnMZPNS-evsX5mg) and follow the [detailed step-by-step installation](https://drive.google.com/file/d/1CjWKOcpe0EFX7ul78u9YBuK5seKMF3qL/view?usp=sharing). <br />
-> - Linux/Unix: download *flashfmZoomLocal_Unix.zip* from [GoogleDrive](https://drive.google.com/drive/folders/1lG6fKGYwLgJkKLj-ArnMZPNS-evsX5mg) and follow the detailed instruction. <br />
+> - Linux/Unix: download *flashfmZoomLocal_Unix.zip* from [GoogleDrive](https://drive.google.com/drive/folders/1lG6fKGYwLgJkKLj-ArnMZPNS-evsX5mg) and follow the [detailed step-by-step installation](https://drive.google.com/file/d/1CjWKOcpe0EFX7ul78u9YBuK5seKMF3qL/view?usp=sharing). <br />
-> - Windows/PC: download *flashfmZoomLocal_PC.zip* from [GoogleDrive](https://drive.google.com/drive/folders/1lG6fKGYwLgJkKLj-ArnMZPNS-evsX5mg) and follow the detailed instruction. <br />
+> - Windows/PC: download *flashfmZoomLocal_PC.zip* from [GoogleDrive](https://drive.google.com/drive/folders/1lG6fKGYwLgJkKLj-ArnMZPNS-evsX5mg) and follow the [detailed step-by-step installation](https://drive.google.com/file/d/1CjWKOcpe0EFX7ul78u9YBuK5seKMF3qL/view?usp=sharing). <br />
 > - Please note, Windows may have some limitations of using flashfmZoom, such as: (1) It cannot run a multi-core process of [flashfm](https://jennasimit.github.io/flashfm/articles/flashfm.html) function in Windows; (2) It cannot use the option of FLASHFMwithFINEMAP, since [FINEMAP software](http://www.christianbenner.com) may not run on the Windows directly.

 ### Examples